 On this page

-Mobile developers face a number of unique challenges.
-You must:
+Mobile and edge developers face a number of unique challenges:

-Handle the unpredictable environment of mobile apps.
+Handle the unpredictable environment of mobile and edge devices.
 Connections can be lost, devices can shut down at any time, and clients often update long after release.

-Maintain common data schemas and APIs between mobile clients, backend APIs, and databases.
+Maintain common data schemas and APIs between clients, backend APIs, and databases.

 Stay aware of security vulnerabilities across all components in an ecosystem.